drhyrum/2022-machine-learning-security-evasion-competition/antiphish/README.md

 ### <a name='requirements'></a>Anti-phishing evasion track submission requirements
 A valid antiphishing evasion submission consists of the following:
-1. a ZIP file containing modified malware samples with their original names (`001`, `002`, etc.)
+1. a ZIP file containing modified HTML samples with their original names (`001`, `002`, etc.)
 2. when rendered in a Chromium-based browser like [Microsoft Edge](https://www.microsoft.com/en-us/edge?r=1), each sample renders identically to the original
 3. partial uploads are okay, and can be used to "update" or "complete" a solution
-4. uploads are rate limited; only infrequent uploads are allowed
+4. uploads are not rate limited; but we kindly ask you not to overload the server
+5. uploading ZIP files either via the API or the website results in all checks and database updates.
+Uploading the samples only to the API results only in ML results, but no database entry is created.
+The later is faster, but you have to upload via ZIP method to "store" the results.

 ## <a name='resources'></a>Resources